Kotlin Help

 fun main() { //sampleStart val d: Int val check = true if (check) { d = 1 } else { d = 2 } println(d) // 1 //sampleEnd }

 There is no ternary operator condition ? then : else in Kotlin.
 Instead, if can be used as an expression.
-When using if as an expression, there are no curly braces {}:
+If there is only one line of code per action, the curly braces {} are optional:

 fun main() { //sampleStart val a = 1 val b = 2 println(if (a > b) a else b) // Returns a value: 2 //sampleEnd }